2012 Alabama Crimson Tide football team: No. 1 Notre Dame

-Notre Dame opened the third quarter on offense, but Ha'Sean Clinton-Dix intercepted a Golson pass that gave Alabama possession at the Irish three-yard line.
+Notre Dame opened the third quarter on offense, but Ha'Sean Clinton-Dix intercepted a Golson pass that gave Alabama possession at their own three-yard line.
 The Crimson Tide then drove 97 yards in ten plays that ended with a 34-yard McCarron touchdown pass to Amari Cooper that extended their lead to 35–0.
 Notre Dame then responded with their first points of the game on the drive that ensued with a two-yard Golson touchdown run that made the score 35–7.
 Alabama then began their final scoring drive of the night.
 The final Crimson Tide touchdown came early in the fourth quarter on a 19-yard McCarron touchdown pass to Cooper that capped a 14-play, 86-yard drive that took 7:41 off the clock and made the score 42–7.
 The Irish then made the final score 42–14 when Golson threw a six-yard touchdown pass to Theo Riddick.
 The teams then traded punts with the final play of the game being a short Notre Dame run as time expired.

 For their performances on the field, Lacy was named the game's offensive MVP and C. J. Mosley was named defensive MVP.
 In the game, Lacy rushed for 140 and Yeldon for 108 yards and each scored a touchdown in the win.
 McCarron became Alabama's all-time leader in touchdown passes when he surpassed the previous record of 47 set by John Parker Wilson.
 Cooper also set the single season record for touchdown receptions in a season after he caught a pair to give him 11 for the season and surpassed the previous record of 10 caught by Al Lary in 1955.
 The victory improved Alabama's all-time record against the Fighting Irish to 2–5.